Documentation Index

 # List recent traces from the local dev server

-agentmark api traces list --limit 10
+npx agentmark api traces list --limit 10

-# List traces from the cloud gateway
+# List traces from the AgentMark Cloud gateway

-agentmark api traces list --remote --limit 10
+npx agentmark api traces list --remote --limit 10

 # Get a specific trace by ID

-agentmark api traces get <traceId>
+npx agentmark api traces get <traceId>

-# List sessions from the cloud
+# List sessions from AgentMark Cloud

-agentmark api sessions list --remote --limit 5
+npx agentmark api sessions list --remote --limit 5

 # List scores for review

-agentmark api scores list --remote
+npx agentmark api scores list --remote

 # List datasets

-agentmark api datasets list
+npx agentmark api datasets list

 # List experiment results

-agentmark api experiments list --limit 5
+npx agentmark api experiments list --limit 5

 # List prompt execution logs

-agentmark api prompts list --limit 10
+npx agentmark api prompts list --limit 10

 # Check which features are available

-agentmark api capabilities get
+npx agentmark api capabilities get

 The OpenAPI spec is cached locally for 24 hours.
-If endpoints were recently added, pass --refresh to pick up changes: agentmark api --refresh traces list.
+If endpoints were recently added, pass --refresh to pick up changes: npx agentmark api --refresh traces list.

-Configuration Files
+Configuration files

 agentmark.json

-Project configuration file in your project root:
+Project configuration file in your project root.
+See Project config for the full schema.

 {